mylesakin/mylesakin.github.io/_posts/2019-08-22-DecisionTrees.md

 We now have three partitions that completely separate our classes; \\(\Omega_{x_1\leq 0.5}\\), \\(\Omega_{(x_1 > 0.5, x_2 <0.5)}\\) and \\(\Omega_{(x_1>0.5, x_2\geq 0.5)}\\).
 The class partitions can then be written as \\(\Omega_{red} = \Omega_{x_1\leq 0.5} \cup \Omega_{(x_1 > 0.5, x_2 <0.5)}\\) and \\(\Omega_{blue} = \Omega_{(x_1>0.5, x_2\geq 0.5)}\\).
 Note: this notation will get very clunky as the number of questions increases, but these questions form our function \\(\phi\\) as it were.
 So now, how might we represent this as a decision tree?
 Remember, each vertex represents a space/partition and each edge an answer to a question.
 The following is a tree representation of our example.

-So we can see now that a decision tree is a a representation of a set of questions and partitions.
+So we can see now that a decision tree is a representation of a set of questions and partitions.
 Now you may ask that while this is nice, the questions here were easy due to our knowledge of the data, what happens when we don't know how the data (that is the sample) was created or the actual distribution the data comes from?
 We will get to that in a moment but first another pressing matter.
 Now that we have a model, if we were given a new sample or datapoint, how can we determine that class?

 ![png]({{ site.url }}{{ site.baseurl }}/images/Decision_trees/decision_tree.png)